netmeansnet/NmnMultiUserBundle/Resources/doc/index.md

 ### 4. Create your UserBundle

-Create a bundle that extends FOSUserBundle
+Create a bundle that extends NmnUserBundle
 ([How to use Bundle Inheritance to Override parts of a Bundle] (http://symfony.com/doc/current/cookbook/bundles/inheritance.html))

 ``` php